 Whether you’re looking for a romantic evening with your sweetheart or a cool experience for the kids, make sure you head to Bradley Fair for free weekend horse-drawn carriage rides from November through December.
 Catch the annual Bradley Fair Christmas Tree Lighting as a gorgeous 35-foot tree is illuminated in the center of the parkway.
 While you’re there, stop by one of the more than 50 stores and restaurants to mark off items on your Christmas shopping list.
 Don’t miss out on grabbing some Christmas candy at Cocoa Dolce, an artisan chocolate shop that uses one of the most rare chocolates in the world as its main ingredient.

 If the family is looking for some fun, the Wichita Ice Center offers more than simple ice-skating.
 With personal lessons, hockey, speed skating, figure skating and public packages, hone your skating skills or learn a new sport, all under one roof.
-For the adventurer, head to Bliss Bouldering and Climbing Complex to test your rock climbing skills one of the many walls, ranging in level of difficulty.
+For the adventurer, head to Bliss Climbing and Fitness to test your rock climbing skills one of the many walls, ranging in level of difficulty.

 Set aside a night for a delicious holiday meal and live performance at the Prairie Rose Chuckwagon Supper.
 Between Thanksgiving and Christmas, enjoy a horse-drawn wagon ride around the property before a performance by the Prairie Rose Rangers.
 The band will serenade you with cowboy Christmas songs and classic Christmas carols everyone will recognize.